pitterpatter22/TaskFormatter/README.md

 # CLI Formatter with Spinner

 This repository contains two scripts written in both `bash` and `python`, a `formatter` and an `example`, that work together to execute tasks with a spinner and formatted output.
-The `formatter` script provides functions for running tasks with a spinner, while the `example` script demonstrates how to use these functions by defining and executing a set of tasks.
+The `formatter` script provides functions for running tasks with a spinner, while the `example` script demonstrates how to use these functions by defining and executing a set of tasks or functions.

-There are slight differences between the `bash` and `python` versions.
+There are slight differences between the `bash` and `python` versions with the python version being the further along.

 ## Python Formatter